Ryan-Martin22/The-Cocktail-Lab/README.md

 *  As a First Time Visitor, i want to be able to easily locate the companys social media links to find more information if needed.

 2. Returning Visitor Goals
-* As a Returning Visitor, i want to find information that provides contact details and the loaction of the company.
+* As a Returning Visitor, i want to find information that provides contact details and the location of the company.
 * As a Returning Visitor, i want to find any updates on the service the company provides.
 * As a Returning Visitor, i want to view any media the website has.